 TD Bank: Great for online and mobile banking, limited for brick-and-mortar

 While it started as a Canadian import, TD Bank is currently one of the 10 largest banks in the U.S. You can thank our neighbors to the north for Toronto-Dominion Bank, known as TD Bank on this side of the border, which has a reputation for its online banking and brick-and-mortar branches.
-The bank has almost 1,300 locations throughout the East Coast – from Maine to Florida – and serves more than 8.5 million American customers.
+The bank has about 1,300 locations throughout the East Coast – from Maine to Florida – and serves more than 8.5 million American customers.

 Pros: Simple, convenient online and mobile banking